 THE INTERNATIONAL SELECTION COMMITTEE

-(Director of Arts Maebashi / Associate professor at Tokyo University of Arts)
+(Director, Arts Maebashi / Associate professor, Graduate School of Tokyo University of the Arts)

 Sumitomo Fumihiko was previously curator of ICC/NTT InterComunication Center and The Museum of Contemporary Art Tokyo.
 Beside his practice for community arts programs at Arts Maebashi, he has curated "Demarcation Akira Takayama/Meiro Koizumi," Maison Hermès Le Forum, 2015, co-curated "Aichi Triennale 2013."
 Also he curated "Media City Seoul 2010," "Tadashi Kawamata: Walkway," Museum of Contemporary Art Tokyo, 2008 and other exhibitions.
 Selected publications: Next Curator Book, Film Art Inc., 2009, From postwar to Postmodern, Art in Japan 1945-1989: Primary Documents, Duke University Press, 2012.